nfweb/nfweb-concept/components.md

 ##Media Hosting
 * Media files require large amounts of storage and are mostly static ressources
-* Should not be hosted one webserver but on a dedicated service
+* Should not be hosted on webserver but on a dedicated file/media storage
 * Some hosting services provide additional features besides simple file storage

 Proposals: